 Start a project by clicking the “Create” button.
 You can also set a due date for project completion and set reminders.

 Start collecting the information.
 Currently, it works with web pages but not yet with PDF files.

 Highlight all relevant information with the mouse by selecting the text and then clicking the “Capture” button.

 After you captured the content, you have the option to edit the citation where you can fine-tune the information by adding some more comments (Publication Date, Author Name, etc.).

 As you collect the information, you can click the “View” button anytime, and the pop-up window has three columns.
 The left column is related to additional settings with the added information (Send to Word or Email).
 The middle column is the actual content, wherein you can add some additional comments.
 The right column offers “Suggested Articles from Citelighter”, which I think is a key feature of this tool.

 Scroll down and you can see the generated bibliography for that information with 3 types of citation styles (APA, MLA, Chicago), you can edit it if necessary.

 Once you have completed your research, press the “Export” button to send all the organized data or any selected entries to your preferred word processor or Email.

-You can make as many projects you want.
+You can make as many web automation projects you want.
 There are even advanced search capabilities.

 Recently, Citelighter partnered with Cengage Learning, to allow easy access of millions of credible academic articles including journals, magazines, newspapers and transcripts for $10 a month.